iboB/VSOpenFileFromDir/README.md

 These filters will ignore all files which are in subdirectories `.git`, `.vs`, `out`, `bin`, and `obj`.
 And all files with extensions `.zip` and `.tar`

+There is also an example configuration file in this repository which his suitable for .NET projects

 ## Default configuration

 If there is no configuration file provided, the ignored directories are `.git` and `.vs`, and the ignored files are `*.sln`